 Often visceral fat (belly fat) deposits begin to appear as a result of insulin resistance.
 It can also correlate with chronic stress, inadequate sleeping habits, inactivity, ageing and as a result of other hormones being imbalanced.
 To lose belly fat, one must fully grasp how it got there in the first place.

-Mistakes people make that influence the development of belly fat:
+Mistakes people make that influence the development of visceral fat (unhealthy belly fat).

 - High Sugar Intake

 - High Carbs

 - Eating carbs or sugar in the morning